TEACHING EXCHANGE PROGRAM

 Teachers coming for 2 semesters may have a break between semesters of 2 or 3 weeks in July (winter) and 2 months from Christmas to the end of February (summer).
 However, this is only a possibility, which needs to be negotiated with the school and the other teachers because the school needs at least one teacher to cover the summer and winter intensive sessions and the ongoing private classes.

-The school will provide 2 private lessons or 4 Portuguese group lessons (depending on levels) a week for free, beginning after the arrival of the last teacher for the semester.
+The school will provide 2 private lessons or 4 Portuguese group lessons (depending on levels) a week for free during the semester period.
 We also suggest going around and making friends in the community to acquire the culture and the language (very much in line with our teaching philosophy, in fact).
 Those seriously interested in improving their Portuguese can hire our Portuguese teachers at cost price to get additional help with conversation, grammar, pronunciation, Brazilian literature and cinema.
 Capoeira lessons are also available in the community at certain times.

 Another part of our program is the cultural weekend excursions.
 These TURISMO CULTURAL items are occasional weekend trips to places of interest.
 For this purpose the school has a 9-passenger van.
 The school covers the cost of gas, and each person pays for his/her personal expenses.
 The idea is to show a larger area of Brazil and integrate cultures bringing together guest teachers and students in an informal atmosphere so that everybody learns English and Portuguese having fun together.